China GDP talk boosts FTSE to 1-week closing high

 Economists polled by Reuters in March forecast that China's gross domestic product expanded 8.3 percent in the first quarter of 2012 versus a year earlier.
 But several traders cited market talk of a 9 percent rise, prompting investors to snap up equities.

-The UK mining index climbed 3.1 percent, extending its recent rally, also helped by firmer copper prices , which rose further above technical support at $8,000 a tonne as worries over the global economic outlook eased.
+The UK mining index .FTNMX1770 climbed 3.1 percent, extending its recent rally, also helped by firmer copper prices, which rose further above technical support at $8,000 a tonne as worries over the global economic outlook eased.

 "This speculation (on Chinese GDP growth) helped to increase near term demand for stocks whilst U.S. trade data also boosted risk appetite," said Joshua Raymond, Chief Market Strategist at City Index.